harisudhan-veerasamy/Automated-NetApp-FSx-ONTAP-Setup-with-Ansible-on-AWS/README.md

 Step 4: Mount Volume to EC2
-Manual command (or automate via SSH):

-bash
-Copy
-Edit
-sudo mkdir /fsx
-sudo mount -t nfs <SVM DNS>:/vol1 /fsx
+Manual command (or automate via SSH): sudo mkdir /fsx sudo mount -t nfs <SVM DNS>:/vol1 /fsx

 🚀 Running the Project
-bash
-Copy
-Edit
 ansible-playbook createfsx.yaml
 Verify in the AWS Console under FSx → File systems.

 🖥️ EC2 Mount Example

-Launch a Linux EC2 instance in the same VPC
+1.)Launch a Linux EC2 instance in the same VPC

-SSH into the instance and run:
+2.)SSH into the instance and run:

-bash
-Copy
-Edit
 sudo apt update && sudo apt install -y nfs-common sudo mkdir /fsx sudo mount -t nfs <SVM-DNS>:/vol1 /fsx

-Test by creating a file in /fsx and confirming it's accessible from other instances.
+3.)Test by creating a file in /fsx and confirming it's accessible from other instances.

-✅ Outcome
+**✅ Outcome**
-🔁 Fully automated storage provisioning workflow
+-Fully automated storage provisioning workflow

-🔒 Secure setup with IAM roles & SGs
+-Secure setup with IAM roles & SGs

-📈 Real-world readiness for hybrid storage environments

-🧠 Reinforced practical DevOps skills in automation, cloud storage, and networking
+-Real-world readiness for hybrid storage environments -Reinforced practical DevOps skills in automation, cloud storage, and networking

-🙏 Special Thanks
+🙏 **Special Thanks**
 Huge thanks to Camille Naulet and the NetApp HR Team for the interview opportunity.
 This project reflects my passion for cloud automation, hybrid storage, and innovative engineering.

-📬 Connect
+**📬 Connect**
 If you’re working in the Cloud, DevOps, or Storage space — I’d love to connect!